Three Moirai

 The Triumph of Death

 This specific artifact is part of a larger tradition called the 'Triumph of Death,' popular in the late Middle Ages and Renaissance.
 It depicts the Fates not as cruel tyrants, but as supreme equalizers.
-In the tapestry, they stand over the fallen body of a woman (possibly Chastity), showing that no virtue, wealth, or power can stop the shears.
+In the tapestry, they stand over the fallen body of a woman, showing that no virtue, wealth, or power can stop the shears.
 It adds a layer of inevitability to the concept of fate: the causal chain of biology always ends in the same place.

 Cross-Cultural Weaving